-If your child’s healthcare provider can’t remove the foreign body, if there is a severe abrasion of the cornea, or if your child is in a lot of pain, your child may need to see a specialist called an ophthalmologist.
+If your child’s healthcare provider can’t remove the foreign body, if there is a severe abrasion of the cornea, if there is a possibility that a foreign body passed into the inside of the eye, or if your child is in a lot of pain, your child may need to see a specialist called an ophthalmologist.
 These are healthcare providers with special training to treat eye problems.

 An eye patch

 In general, patches are no longer used for eye injuries.
-If your child is old enough to not remove a patch, and there is a large abrasion on the cornea, your child's healthcare provider may advise a patch for 12 to 24 hours to make your child more comfortable.
+If your child is old enough to tolerate patch, and there is a large abrasion on the cornea, your child's healthcare provider may advise a patch for 12 to 24 hours to make your child more comfortable.

 Your child may need a tetanus shot after the foreign body is taken out.
 This depends on what the foreign body was.
 It also depends on the vaccines your child has already had.